miyosuda/TensorFlowAndroidDemo/jni-build/jni/include/tensorflow/g3doc/api_docs/python/math_ops.md

 ### `tf.batch_matrix_determinant(input, name=None)` {#batch_matrix_determinant}

-Calculates the determinants for a batch of square matrices.
+Computes the determinants for a batch of square matrices.

 The input is a tensor of shape `[..., M, M]` whose inner-most 2 dimensions form square matrices.
-The output is a 1-D tensor containing the determinants for all input submatrices `[..., :, :]`.
+The output is a tensor containing the determinants for all input submatrices `[..., :, :]`.

 ##### Args: